-- Enforce adherence to regulations and legislations - Filling of vacant position - Expansion of capacity within BTO - Enforcement of debt collection By-Laws and policy - Expenditure Management and enforcement of cost containment measures - Regular awareness of Asset Management Policy - Regular awareness on budget planning process and implementation - Registration of Municipal Properties - Enhance Communication and control over procurement processes - Enforce adherence to SCM turnaround time for submission of requisitions and procurement of goods and services.
+- Enforce adherence to regulations and legislations - Filling of vacant position - Expansion of capacity within BTO unit. - Enforcement of debt collection policy and By-Laws - Expenditure Management and enforcement of cost containment measures - Regular awareness of Asset Management Policy - Regular awareness on budget planning process and implementation - Registration of Municipal Properties - Enhance Communication and control over procurement processes - Enforce adherence to SCM turnaround time for submission of requisitions and procurement of goods and services.